 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Moncler supports and encourages its logistics partners to adopt sustainable systems and transport methods.
+Moncler does its best to implement logistics solutions that ensure not only operational efficiency and compliance with deadlines, but also respect for the environment.
+It supports and encourages its logistics partners to adopt sustainable systems and transport methods.
 Various initiatives have been implemented over the years to help minimise environmental impacts and costs, and others are currently under assessment.

 Four main drivers underpin Moncler’s commitment towards a sustainable logistics system:

-• identification of efficient routes in order to reduce distances travelled
+– identification of efficient routes in order to reduce distances travelled;

-• optimisation of flows in order to minimise movements
+– optimisation of flows in order to minimise movements;

-• space-efficient packaging so as to ship the same product volumes in less space
+– space-efficient packaging so as to ship the same product volumes in less space;

-• use of transport vehicles with low environmental impact.
+– use of transport vehicles with low environmental impact.

-The Group has reorganised its logistics systems in recent years, focusing on the network as well as on operating pro- cedures and processes, achieving tangible benefits in terms of efficiency and optimisation of logistics flows.
+The Group has redesigned its logistics organisation in recent years, focusing on the network as well as on operating procedures and processes, achieving tangible benefits in terms of efficiency and optimisation of logistics flows.

 mitigating the environmental impact caused by air-polluting emissions.
 With regard to transport vehicles, Moncler is aware of the environmental impact of the different means of transport it employs.
 Subject to market requirements, the Group makes a conscious effort to limit, where possible, the use of air freight in favour of shipments by sea, so as to further reduce the environmental impact of its operations.